Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/03-DataAndMethods.md

 _Pong_, _Seaquest_, and _Space Invaders_.
 From the \ac{NES} we select one
 game, \ac{SMB}, due to hardware and time restrictions.
-We interface with both environments using Open.ai Gym to allow agents to easily generalize across the different environments with no alterations.
+We interface with both environments using Open.ai Gym to allow agents to easily generalize across the different environments with no alteration.
 We note that the emulator for running \ac{NES} games, FCEUX, is up to $8x$ slower than the Atari emulator due to a poorly designed client-server pattern that enables he Python stack to communicate with the Lua based emulator.